 - A. Excavate subsoil from areas to be further excavated, relandscaped, or regraded. - B. Do not excavate in rain or snow. - C. Do not excavate frozen materials. - D. Blasting is not allowed. - E. Do not excavate wet subsoil or excavate and process wet material to obtain optimum moisture content. - F. Remove excess subsoil not intended for reuse and dispose of in accordance with these Technical Specifications. - G. Benching Slopes: Horizontally bench existing slopes greater than 4:1 (H:V) to key placed fill material to slope to provide firm bearing. - 1.
 Do not exceed maximum slope of 4:1 (H:V) unless otherwise noted on the Drawings or directed by the Engineer. - H. Stability: Replace damaged or displaced subsoil as specified for fill. - I. Notify Owner of any utility damage at once so emergency measures can be taken.
 The Contractor will pay for any required repairs. - J. Remove and exclude water, including storm water, groundwater, irrigation water, and/or other waters, from all excavations.
 Dewatering wells, well-points, sump pumps, or other means shall be used to remove water and continuously maintain groundwater at a level below the bottom of excavations.
-Water shall be removed and excluded until backfilling is complete and all field soils testing have been completed. - K. Excavation Below Fills and Embankments: The subgrade areas beneath embankments shall be excavated to remove not less than the top 1 foot of native material and, where such sub-grade is sloped, the native material shall be benched.
-After the required excavation or over-excavation has been completed, the top 12 inches of material shall be scarified and moisture added or material dried to optimum moisture and the exposed surface shall be proof rolled. - L. Excavation under areas to be paved shall extend to the bottom of the sub-base.
-After the required excavation has been completed, the area shall be scarified a minimum of 12 inches below the subgrade surface and recompacted prior to the placement of the sub-base aggregate and/or base course aggregate.
-The finished sub-grade shall be even, self-draining, and in conformance with the slope of the finished pavement.
-Areas that could accumulate standing water shall be regraded to provide a self-draining subgrade.
+Water shall be removed and excluded until backfilling is complete and all field soils testing have been completed.

-Navajo Gallup Water Supply Project

-Beacon Bisti N9 Waterline Reach 10.1.1
+NAVAJO NATION Navajo Gallup Water Supply Project Beacon Bisti N9 Waterline Reach 10.2.1